Ukraine: Russians withdraw from around Kharkiv, batter east

 U.S. Secretary of State Antony Blinken is scheduled to meet his NATO counterparts, including the Turkish foreign minister, this weekend in Germany.

-The deputy speaker of the Russian parliament, Anna Kuznetsova, visited the region Saturday and discussed “emergency humanitarian issues” with Kherson's new Russia-installed regional governor, Russian state news agency RIA Novosti reported.

-Kherson borders Crimea, which Russia seized from Ukraine in 2014, and a member of the Moscow-installed administration there has suggested that Russia should try to annex Kherson as well.

-Britain’s defense ministry said Russia could stage a local referendum, with the results likely manipulated to show majority support for breaking away from Ukraine.
+—The deputy speaker of the Russian parliament, Anna Kuznetsova, visited Kherson, a region bordering the Black Sea that has been held by Russia since the early days of the war.
+Russia has installed a pro-Moscow regional administration, and Britain’s defense ministry said Russia could stage a local referendum on joining Russia, with the results likely manipulated to show majority support for breaking away from Ukraine.

 Yesica Fisch in Bakhmut, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Elena Becatoros in Odesa, Jill Lawless in London and other AP staffers around the world contributed to this report.